We’re Not Wired for Hustle and Scrolling — We’re Wired for Connection

 It’s Not About Trying Harder

-One of my biggest shifts came when I realized that all the doing, seeking, striving, and efforting wasn’t actually about a person trying to achieve their potential.
+One of my biggest shifts came when I realized that all the doing, seeking, striving, and efforting wasn’t just about a person achieving their potential.

-It was a nervous system looking for steadiness.
+It was also a nervous system looking for steadiness.

-Once I saw that, I understood this work very differently.
-It was no longer about fixing myself or trying harder.
-It was about becoming more aware of how I connect — and how diversified those connections are — much like diversifying a portfolio.
+Once I got that, I understood this work very differently.
+It was no longer about fixing, upleveling, or trying harder.
+It was about becoming more aware of how we connect and how diversified those connections are.

 That’s how ease comes in.